Do you want to email a picture from your phone to your digital picture frame at home? And allow friends & family to do the same?

 userName = 'enter-your-gmail-account-name-here' passwd = 'enter-your-password-here'

-You can change the download directory by modifying this line
+Change the download directory by modifying “attachments” in this line (e.g. ‘Pictures/show/gmail-import’)

 typ, data = imapSession.search(None, 'SUBJECT', '"#mypictures"')